 This indicator does not provide information on whether the employment, education or social activities participated in were appropriate or meaningful.
 It also does not provide information on why people who were not employed were not looking for work (for example, those outside the labour force).

 Data reported for both measures are:

-- comparable (subject to caveats) across jurisdictions, and (for measure 1) over time (no time series reported for measure 2). - complete (subject to caveats) for the current reporting period.
-All required 2017-18 (measure 1) and 2014 (measure 2) data are available for all jurisdictions.
+comparable (subject to caveats) across jurisdictions, and over time.

+complete (subject to caveats) for the current reporting period.
+All required 2017-18 data are available for all jurisdictions.